-• If you need help setting up your course or working with your course while teaching, please contact the director of academic computing at acedemiccomputing@mlc-wels.edu or (507) 354-8224 ext.
+• If you need help setting up or managing your course, please contact the director of academic computing at acedemiccomputing@mlc-wels.edu or (507) 354-8224 ext.
 349.

 Prior to the Beginning of a Semester

 1) Creating scheduled MLC courses in Moodle